dballard/markdown-bullet-journal/README.md

 The basics of headers with '#'

-Nested lists with '-' and indentation
+Nested lists with '-' for notes and indentation

 Todo and done with '[ ]' and '[x]'